madhyastha/neurohackweek2017/_episodes/02-second-part.md

 You will see the dashboard shown below.
 Key things to observe:

-1. Note your region is Ohio.
+1. Note your region is Oregon.
 The EC2 resources shown are being used in this region.
 You can also have EC2 resources in other regions.
-You can change the region here to look at usage of resources in other regions, but make sure to go back to Ohio.

 2. Listed here are the resources that you are using.
 Critically, note that there are two running instances.
-This means that I have two virtual machines running in the Ohio region. *Note that what you see may be different; these instances belong collectively to all the students who are users under UWCloudCzar's account.
+This means that I have two virtual machines running in the Oregon region. *Note that what you see may be different; these instances belong collectively to all the students who are users under UWCloudCzar's account.